smartcontractkit/documentation/docs/Developer Reference/link-token-contracts.md

 >
 > Testnet LINK is available from https://faucets.chain.link/arbitrum-rinkeby

 Testnet ETH is used to pay for transactions on the Arbitrum Rinkeby testnet.
-You can use the [Arbitrum Bridge](https://bridge.arbitrum.io/) to transfer testnet ETH and LINK from Ethereum Rinkeby to Arbitrum mainnet.
+You can use the [Arbitrum Bridge](https://bridge.arbitrum.io/) to transfer testnet ETH and LINK from Ethereum Rinkeby to Arbitrum Rinkeby.

 |Parameter|Value|
 |:---|:---|